Does Snapchat Delete Unread Snaps?

 One of the key marketing points of Snapchat is that nothing lasts forever.
 Communications between you and others will automatically delete.
 Texts, photos, and videos will all disappear after some time, or after someone has viewed the information.
 Once deleted, your content is gone for good.

 Your Snapchat stories are viewable for 24 hours after posting.
 But what about your messages and snap?
 The content that you send to friends?
-Even if you’ve sent a private message to another Snapchat users and they’ve never read it or responded, will Snapchat delete that too?
+Even if you’ve sent a private message to other Snapchat users and they’ve never read it or responded, will Snapchat delete that too?

 The answer is yes.
 Snapchat will delete ‘Unread’ content.